 In addition to the requirements for resource representations in [OSLCCore3], this section outlines further refinements and restrictions.

-For HTTP GET/PUT/POST requests on all OSLC RM and OSLC Core defined resource types,
+For HTTP GET/PUT/POST requests on all OSLC AM and OSLC Core defined resource types,

 AM Servers MUST support RDF/XML representations with media-type application/rdf+xml.
 RM Clients MUST be prepared to deal with any valid RDF/XML document.